dobkeratops/compiler/README.md

 Rust has many inspiring features but is a departure from C++ lacking features like function overloading that prevents representing existing C++ code;
 I beleive C++ can be 'fixed' and improved without straying so far,without sacrificing existing knowledge & code.

-Also I value performance+productivity over compile-time safety.(you need to write tests for other reasons, productivity for *tests* yields bug free code... there is so much you still can't verify at compile time).
+Also I value performance+productivity over compile-time safety.
+You need to write tests for other reasons, so IMO productivity for *tests* is what yields working code... there is so much you still can't verify at compile time.

 I beleive C++'s main 'curse' is the way "headers & classes interact", and the asymetry between functions and methods has always been frustrating.
 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.